JoE11-y/Near-Lottery/README.md

 npm start
 ```

-To properly test the dapp you will need to have created a Near testnet account.
+To properly test the dapp you will need to have a Near testnet account.
 [Create Account](https://wallet.testnet.near.org/)